judasgutenberg/Esp8266_RemoteControl/README.md

 </code>

 the "values" parameter in the form JSON can also be a SQL string to generate a list of options from the database.
-If so, the SQL needs to return a 'text' column.
+If so, the SQL needs to return a 'text' column for a proper dropdown list of options to be displayed.